Generic Name: hyaluronidase, ovine

 In the absence of hyaluronidase, material injected subcutaneously spreads very slowly.
 Hyaluronidase facilitates dispersion, provided local interstitial pressure is adequate to furnish the necessary mechanical impulse.
 Such an impulse is normally initiated by injected solutions.
 The rate and extent of dispersion and absorption is proportionate to the amount of hyaluronidase and the volume of solution.

-The reconstitution of the dermal barrier removed by intradermal injection of hyaluronidase (20, 2, 0.2, 0.02, and 0.002 Units/mL) to adult humans indicated that at 24 hours the restoration of the barrier is incomplete and inversely related to the dosage of enzyme; at 48 hours the barrier is completely restored in all treated areas.
+The reconstitution of the dermal barrier removed by intradermal injection of hyaluronidase (over a range of 0.002 to 20 Units/mL) to adult humans indicated that at 24 hours the restoration of the barrier is incomplete and inversely related to the dosage of enzyme; at 48 hours the barrier is completely restored in all treated areas.

 Results from an experimental study, in humans, on the influence of hyaluronidase in bone repair support the conclusion that this enzyme alone, in the usual clinical dosage, does not deter bone healing.

 Knowledge of the mechanisms involved in the disappearance of injected hyaluronidase is limited.
-It is known, however, that the blood of a number of mammalian species brings about the inactivation of hyaluronidase.
+It is known, however, that the blood of a number of mammalian species including humans brings about the inactivation of hyaluronidase.

 Studies have demonstrated that hyaluronidase is antigenic; repeated injections of relatively large amounts of this enzyme may result in the formation of neutralizing antibodies.